Tsunekazu/checkonchain/research_articles/bitcoin_rvt_Ratio/README.md

 The NVT Ratio generally oscillates between a value of around 5 to 18 through bull markets in a sideways pattern.

 Key fractals confirming a sustainable Bull Market are:
-- NVT and RVT breaking below 10 indicating increased demand for Bitcoin blockspace.
+- NVT and RVT breaking below 18 indicating increased demand for Bitcoin blockspace relative to market value.
 - Strong bullish signal where the NVT and RVT break below 10.
 - Consistent sideways trading of the RVT below 10 and a rangebound NVT below 18 indicate sustainable bullish demand for blockspace with changing network value.

 ![NVT and RVT Long Term view - Confirming Bull Market](images/08_chart_lt_bullmarket.png)

-Note: Interestingly, for the early 2019 bull(?) market, the NVT and RVT approached 18 and 10 respectively, before promptly reversing in August 2019.
+Note: Interestingly, for the early 2019 bull market, the NVT and RVT approached 18 and 10 respectively, before promptly reversing in August 2019.
 The mechanism behind this may be linked in part to Tether (USDT), a historically constant demand for Bitcoin block-space, [transitioning to the Ethereum blockchain](https://tether.to/usd%E2%82%AE-and-eur%E2%82%AE-now-supported-on-ethereum/) as well as dominance of off-chain leveraged speculation following the April 2019 short squeeze.

 ## Signalling Weakness in the Bull

-In general, the strongest NVT and RVT signal for a weakening Bull is a transition from sideways into a distinct uptrend.
-Bear markets are characterised by a dominance of off-chain exchange based trade volume which drives the reduction in the NVT and RVT denominator.
+In general, the strongest NVT and RVT signal for a weakening Bull is a transition from sideways trading into a distinct uptrend.
+Bear markets are typically characterised by a dominance of off-chain exchange based trade volume that drives a reduction in the NVT and RVT denominator (increasing the ratio).

-Naturally, the NVT will react first to market tops given its sensitivity to price however at the cost of more noise and more false signals (as seen in early 2013).
+Naturally, the NVT will react first to market tops given its sensitivity to price however at the cost of more noise and more false signals (as seen in early 2013 where it triggered early).
 The RVT provides a slower but higher conviction signal to confirm this transition to Bear market conditions.

+As such, the NVT can provide early warning of a reduced demand for transactions that can be confirmed by similar weakening in the RVT ratio.

-Key indicators of market topping are:
+Key fractals of market topping are:
-- The NVT breaks convincingly upwards from the 5 to 18 range signaling market valuation now exceeds transaction utililisation.
+- The NVT breaks convincingly upwards from the 5 to 18 range signaling market valuation is beginning to exceed transaction utility.
 - Confirmation of a blow-off top and transition to Bear Market conditions by the RVT (particularly the RVT Signal) breaking above 10.

 ![NVT and RVT Long Term view - Potential Bear Market](images/09_chart_lt_bearmarket.png)